 Sustainable Development Management, M.A.

-By adopting Agenda 2030, the international community has sent a strong message by forming a new global partnership: Low-income, middle-income and high-income countries have jointly agreed upon 17 ambitious sustainable development goals (SDGs).
-For the first time in history, the international community has assumed joint responsibility in order to achieve economic progress that is aligned with social justice and ecological sustainability.
-The implementation of Agenda 2030 requires not only more effective and efficient development policies, but also highly qualified professionals with a broad understanding of local contexts, global interconnections and latest methodologies, in order to identify, design and implement required policies.
+By adopting the 2030 Agenda for Sustainable Development, the international community has sent out a strong message for a new global partnership: At the historic 2015 UN Summit the leaders of 193 developing, emerging and industrialised countries jointly agreed upon 17 ambitious Sustainable Development Goals (SDGs).
+For the first time in history, the international community has assumed shared responsibility to achieve economic progress in keeping with social justice and ecological sustainability.
+Implementing the 2030 Agenda not only requires more effective and efficient development policies, but also highly qualified professionals equipped with a broad interdisciplinary and intercultural understanding of the diverse development issues, local contexts, global interconnections and latest methodologies enabling them to identify needs and develop as well as implement said required policies.

-The international atmosphere and the mix of students from developing and developed countries enhances students’ intercultural and diversity management skills while they learn from each other.
-Moreover, the course design ensures that students have the chance to participate and conduct research in an actual development project during their studies.
+The University’s international atmosphere as well as its mix of students from developing and industrialised countries help to refine students’ intercultural and diversity management skills while they cooperate and learn from each other.
+In addition, the course structure ensures opportunities for students to apply their theoretical knowledge and gain practical experience by participating in real-world development projects and conducting (field-) research during their studies.

 Graduates of Sustainable Development Management from Rhine-Waal University of Applied Sciences will be valuable employees who are highly sought after by various institutions in the fields of technical as well as financial development cooperation.
 Moreover, the strong focus of the master’s programme on project management gives our students an additional edge in the labour market.
 They will be able to pursue a broad range of careers in the following areas:

-- Public institutions: governments and ministries of developing countries (e.g. ministries of finance, commerce and industrial policy, rural development, education),
+- Public institutions: governments and ministries of developing countries (e.g. ministries of finance, industrial policy, rural development, education etc.), as well as develpment banks

-- The private sector: in the fields of consulting and engineering (at firms like ICON Consulting Group, GFA Group and Lahmeyer International),
+- Private sector: in the fields of consulting and engineering (at firms like ICON Consultant Group, GFA Consulting Group or Lahmeyer International)

-- PhD: our graduates are also eligible for admission to international postgraduate programmes, including the Postgraduate Training Programme for Development Cooperation at the DIE (Deutsches Institut für Entwicklungspolitik) and the Centre for Development Research (ZEF) Doctoral Studies Programme at the University of Bonn, amongst others.
+- PhD: our graduates are also eligible for admission to international postgraduate programmes, including the Postgraduate Training Programme for Development Cooperation at the DIE (Deutsches Institut für Entwicklungspolitik) and the doctoral programme of the Center for Development Research (ZEF) at the University of Bonn, amongst others

-(http://anabin.kmk.org/) and a Bachelor's degree (or equivalent) related to social sciences, economics or industrial engineering with a German grade of 2.5 or higher or an ECTS grade of A or B
+Applicants must hold a bachelor's degree (or equivalent/http://anabin.kmk.org/) in a discipline related to social sciences, economics or industrial engineering with a German grade point average of 2.5 or higher, or an ECTS grade of A or B.

 Still need help or advice?
 Contact us!